AGMTZG/AWS-CLI-Excersices/ec2.md

 </p>
 </details>

-### Find the Security Group ID attached to your EC2 instance
+### Find the Security Group ID(s) attached to a specific EC2 instance in your AWS account

 ---